-"... the work brought Giotto such fame in that city and elsewhere, that Pope Benedict IX [recte: Boniface VIII], who was proposing to decorate St. Peter's with some paintings, sent a courtier from Trevisi to Tuscany, to see what manner of man Giotto was, and the nature of his work.
+... the work brought Giotto such renown in that city and elsewhere, that Pope Benedict IX (recte Boniface VIII), who was proposing to decorate St. Peter's with some paintings, sent a courtier from Trevisi to Tuscany, to see what manner of man Giotto was, and the nature of his work.
 On the way the courtier learned that there were other excellent masters in painting and mosaic in Florence, and he interviewed a number of artists at Siena.
 When he had received designs from these, he proceeded to Florence.
 Entering Giotto's shop one morning, as he was at work, the envoy explained to him the Pope's intention, and the manner in which he wished to make use of his work, and finally asked Giotto for some small drawing to send to His Holiness.
-Giotto, who was always courteous, took a sheet of paper and a red pencil [recte: brush dipped in red, un pennello tinto di rosso], pressed his arm to his side to make a compass of it, and then, with a turn of his hand, produced a circle so perfect in every particular that it was a marvel to see.
-This done, he turned smiling to the courtier and said: "Here is the drawing."
-The latter, who thought he was being mocked, said: "Am I to have no other design but this?""It is enough and more than enough", replied Giotto; "send it in with the others and you will see if it obtains recognition."
+Giotto, who was always courteous, took a sheet of paper and a brush dipped in red, pressed his arm to his side to make a compass of it, and then, with a turn of his hand, produced a circle so perfect in every particular that it was a marvel to see.
+This done, he turned smiling to the courtier and said: 'Here is the drawing.'
+The latter, who thought he was being mocked, said: 'Am I to have no other design but this?'
+It is enough and more than enough,' replied Giotto; 'send it in with the others and you will see if it obtains recognition.'
 The messenger perceived that he would get nothing else, and left in a state of considerable dissatisfaction, imagining that he had been laughed at.
 However, when he sent in the other designs with the names of their authors, he included that of Giotto, and related how the artist had executed it without moving his arm and without compasses.
-From this the Pope and many of the well-informed courtiers recognised to what an extent Giotto surpassed all the other painters of the time in excellence. ...
-Accordingly the Pope sent for Giotto to Rome, where he received him with great honour, and recognised his worth.
-He caused him to paint for the choir of St. Peter's five subjects from the life of Christ, and the principal picture for the sacristy, all of which were executed with great care,
+From this the Pope and many of the wellinformed courtiers recognized to what an extent Giotto surpassed all the other painters of the time in excellence.
+When the story became public it gave rise to a saying which is still used for people of dull wits: 'You are more simple (tondo) than Giotto's O.' This proverb deserves to be considered a good one, not only from the circumstances out of which it arose, but much more for its meaning, which is due to the twofold significance of the word tondo in Tuscany, that of a perfect circle, and slowness and heaviness of mind.
+1